Soheb-ansari786/Chat-web-application/README.md

 🔹 Message Storage – Chats are stored and can be retrieved anytime.

-🔹 Responsive Design – Works smoothly on desktop and mobile devices.
+🔹 Responsive Design – Works smoothly on desktop.